data301-2020-winter1/course-project-group_6026/analysis/README.md

 - Movie Productions

 ## Description
-Analysis of number of Movie Productions made by developing/underdeveloped countries.
+Analysis of number of Movie Productions made by developing/underdeveloped countries in comparison to the number of Movie Productions made by developed countries.

 ## Team Members